ac-custom-shaders-patch/inipp/README.md

 PROP_2 = fresnelEXP, 5
 ```

 **Important:** variables substitution works differently for expressions.
-Strings get wrapped in quotes, and if variable is a list, it’ll be passed as a table.
+Strings get wrapped in quotes, missing values turn to `nil`, and if variable is a list, it’ll be passed as a table.
 Also, of course, if expression returns table, it’ll turn into a list.

-### Functions
+## Functions

 To simplify writing expressions, it’s possible to define functions.
 Here is an example: